Branco van den Boomen: Toulouse

 On 7 August 2020, Van den Boomen left the Netherlands for the first time in his career and joined French club Toulouse, who had been relegated to Ligue 2 after finishing 20th during the 2019–20 Ligue 1 season.
 Toulouse agreed to a €350,000 transfer fee with De Graafschap.
 Van den Boomen became the second Dutch player to join Toulouse after Rob Rensenbrink.

 In the 2020–21 season, Van den Boomen became one of the key players of the Toulouse midfield also composed of Stijn Spierings and Brecht Dejaegere, scoring five goals and making seven assists.
 The 2021–22 season saw Van den Boomen massively improve his numbers, scoring twelve goals and assisting a league-record twenty-one.

 Return to Ajax

 On 29 May 2023, Van den Boomen signed a pre-contract agreement with Eredivisie club Ajax, where he spent three years in his early career.
 He signed a four-year deal running from 1 July 2023 to 30 June 2027.

+On 21 January 2026, he joined Angers in France on loan.